mbezuidenhout/woocommerce-bookings-extensions/README.txt

 = 1.6.3 =
 * Fix: Check that check in date does not fall before an unbookable date.

+= 1.6.4 =
+* Fix: Current and upcoming bookings not displaying correctly.

 == Frequently Asked Questions ==